obtbe/obtbe.github.io/_posts/2022-12-15-linear-regression-logistic-regression.md

 $$ \text{Cups Sold} = 30 + 1.5 \cdot \text{Temperature} $$

-For a 70°F day, you'd predict $30 + 1.5 \cdot 70 = 135$ cups.
-The math minimizes the squared differences between actual sales and the line's predictions, called **least squares**.
-For a 65°F day with 120 cups sold, the prediction is $30 + 1.5 \cdot 65 = 127.5$ cups, so the error is $120 - 127.5 = -7.5$.
-Square it ($(-7.5)^2 = 56.25$), sum all errors across days, and adjust $b_0$ and $b_1$ to minimize this sum.
+For a 70°F day, you’d predict:

+$$ 30 + 1.5 \cdot 70 = 135 $$

+cups.
+The math minimizes the squared differences between actual sales and the line’s predictions, called **least squares**.
+For a 65°F day with 120 cups sold, the prediction is:

+$$ 30 + 1.5 \cdot 65 = 127.5 $$

+cups, so the error is $120 - 127.5 = -7.5$.
+Square it:

+$$ (-7.5)^2 = 56.25 $$

+sum all errors across days, and adjust $b_0$ and $b_1$ to minimize this sum.

-Another example: predicting a runner's 5K time based on weekly training hours.
+Another example: predicting a runner’s 5K time based on weekly training hours.
 Data from 60 runners shows 10 hours per week gives a 25-minute finish, while 15 hours gives 22 minutes.
 The model might be:

 $$ \text{Finish Time} = 30 - 0.5 \cdot \text{Training Hours} $$

-A runner training 12 hours would finish in $30 - 0.5 \cdot 12 = 24$ minutes.
-Linear regression works for number predictions, assuming a straight-line relationship and evenly spread errors.
+A runner training 12 hours would finish in:

+$$ 30 - 0.5 \cdot 12 = 24 $$

+minutes.
+Linear regression works for number predictions, assuming a straight-line relationship and evenly spread Disney+SVG

 ## Logistic Regression: Predicting Yes or No

 Logistic regression predicts whether something happens, like if a moviegoer buys popcorn.
-It gives a **probability between 0 and 1**, which you can turn into yes or no. The model uses a **logistic function** to curve predictions into this range.
+It gives a **probability between 0 and 1**, which you can turn into yes or or no. The model uses a **logistic function** to curve predictions into this range.

 Suppose a theater tracks 150 customers, noting their age and whether they bought popcorn.
 A 25-year-old has a 40% chance of buying, while a 50-year-old has a 75% chance.
 The logistic regression equation is: